 3. Lay your square of stabilizer in the middle, on the back side of your 13×17 piece.
 Before you stitch anything down, do a test run of your ruffles to play around with what you want the end result to be.
 I decided to make my outside ruffles on the bottom looser (so I didn’t pull the string as much for those) and gradually get more ruffley as I got closer to the middle.

 4. Once you are happy, take off all but the first piece.
-Lay it out, making sure it is equal distance on all sides and pin it in place–not too close to the edges you are going to stitch down (you will have 5/8” seam allowances on all edges).
-My edges didn’t meet for this piece (looked like the above photo) but I didn’t get a photo of this step, sorry!
+Lay it out, making sure it is centered how you want and pin it in place–not too close to the edges you are going to stitch down (you will have 5/8” seam allowances on all edges).
+My edges didn’t meet for this piece (looked like the above photo) so don’t worry if your strips aren’t long enough to make it entirely around the outside!

 5. Begin stitching, removing pins as you go.